CCBDA-UPC/Assignments-2025/Lab07.md

 #### Conclusion

-By using **Elasticsearch** and **Kibana**, you can build a powerful observability platform for your application.
+By using **AWS CloudWatch**, **Elasticsearch** and **Kibana**, you can build a powerful observability platform for your application.
 The steps outlined above provide the basic setup for collecting, storing, and visualizing logs.
-The observability tools like Kibana help to gain insights from your logs, track performance, and troubleshoot issues in real-time.
+The observability tools help to gain insights from your logs, track performance, and troubleshoot issues in real-time.

 As you continue to evolve your observability pipeline, you can also integrate metrics, traces, and other telemetry data into your stack to build a more complete monitoring solution.

-**Q721: Play with Kibana and the logs that you have obtained.
+**Q721: Play with AWS CloudWatch and the logs that you have obtained.
 Share your insights.**

+**Q722: Play with Kibana and the logs that you have obtained.
+Share your insights.**

-**Q722: Assess the current version of the web application against each of the twelve factor application.**
+**Q723: Assess the current version of the web application against each of the twelve factor application.**

-**Q723: How long have you been working on this session?
+**Q724: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?
 Add your answers to README.md.**

 ## How to submit this assignment: